dres-dev/DRES/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+As described in this [help](https://support.google.com/chrome/thread/26291731?hl=en), developers using Chrome (version > 80) have to disable the somewhat new `Same-Site` cookie policy.
+In a new tab set both, `chrome://flags/#cookies-without-same-site-must-be-secure` and `chrome://flags/#same-site-by-default-cookies`, to _disabled_.
+Do not forget to set them to _default_, once development has stopped.
+Alternatively one can

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.